fyzycyst/WebMSISE00.jl/README.md

 atmospheric model profiles.
 Also contains routines for storing & retrieving results to/from JLD2 files.

-For simple examples, see the accompanying Jupyter notebook.
+For simple examples, see the accompanying Pluto notebook.

 **NOTE** *Please do not abuse the NASA ModelWeb site!!
 If you anticipate many runs, consider downloading the model code and running a local copy.*